hanzak/DNA-aptamers-modelling/README.md

 To run the code, follow these steps:

 1. Install the dependencies using the following command: `pip install torch matplotlib tensorboard tqdm numpy sklearn`
-2. Run the main.py file from the command line with the following arguments like so: `python path/to/main.py <action> <model>`
+2. Run the main.py file from the `DNA-aptamers-modelling` folder in the command line with the following arguments like so: `python Transfomer/packages/code/main.py <action> <model>`
   - `<action>` can take values of `train` or `evaluate`
   - `<model>` can take values `encoder` (for Transformer with only an Encoder) or `decoder` (for Transformer Encoder & Decoder)
     - If `train` is chosen, you will be asked to specify the datasize to use for training and the filename of the checkpoint file.